PM Imran says NAB ordinance amended to put to rest bureaucrats' fears

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) ordinance was amended to put to rest fears that businessmen and bureaucrats had of the anti-corruption watchdog which was having an adverse impact on mega development projects, said Prime Minister Imran Khan Thursday.
+ISLAMABAD: The National Accountability Bureau (NAB) ordinance was amended to put to rest the fears that businesspeople and bureaucrats had of the anti-corruption watchdog, which, in turn, was having an adverse impact on mega development projects and investment, Prime Minister Imran Khan said Thursday.

-Speaking at an event, the prime minister said he had been informed that a lot of senior bureaucrats were hesitant of taking part in mega [development] project owing to NAB's command over certain erroneous regulations.
+Speaking at an event, the prime minister said he had been informed that a lot of senior bureaucrats hesitated from taking part in mega projects owing to the NAB's command over certain erroneous regulations.

 "I was informed that several senior bureaucrats did not want to indulge in mega [developmental] projects as they were afraid that the NAB might start an inquiry against them," he said.